-- 1. Full-time career Clerk Craft and Motor Vehicle Craft employees, who are not on the Overtime Desired List and are in an installation with employees working in NTFT duty assignments in the same functional area cannot be required to work overtime except in an emergency.
-However, in the MVS Craft, employees may also be required to work overtime in the event of unforeseeable circumstances (e.g., PVS drivers stuck in traffic, weather conditions). - 2.
-Overtime built into a non-traditional full-time assignment (exceeding 40 hours in a week) will be Fair Labor Standards Act (FLSA), overtime and not subject to the CBA Article 8.5, OTDL, or LMOU scheduling rules. - 3.
-If an employees working in a NTFT duty assignments normal schedule is longer than eight (8) hours on any day, they will receive postal overtime only when they exceed their normal schedule for that day. - 4.
+- 1. "Full-time career Clerk Craft and Motor Vehicle Craft employees who are not on the Overtime Desired List and are in the same facility with employees working in NTFT duty assignments of less than 40 hours in the same Functional area and overtime section(s), as defined in the Local Memorandum of Understanding, will not be required to work overtime except in an emergency, as defined in Article 3, Section F. - 2.
+Overtime built into a non-traditional full-time assignment (exceeding 40 hours in a week) will be FLSA overtime and not subject to Article 8.5, OTDL, or LMOU scheduling rules. - 3.
+The exception to requiring employees in NTFT duty assignments to work overtime will be that Holiday scheduling is accomplished under Article 11 and the LMOU pecking order. - 4.
+Employees in NTFT duty assignments will be eligible to sign the Overtime Desired List(s). - 5.
+These NTFT employees will receive postal overtime for work performed beyond eight (8) hours on any day where their normal schedule is eight (8) hours or less. - 6.
+If these employee's normal schedule is longer than eight (8) hours on any day, they will receive postal overtime only when they exceed their normal schedule for that day.
+(For example, an employee's normal schedule is ten (10) hours on a given day but the employee works eleven (11) hours on that day.
+Only the last hour would be subject to postal overtime). - 7.
 For employees in NTFT duty assignments with normal schedules of forty (40) hours or less they will receive postal overtime when in a pay status for more than forty (40) hours in a service week.
-For employees with normal schedules in excess of forty (40) hours per week they will receive postal overtime when in a pay status for more than the normal weekly scheduled hours. - 5.
-Employees in NTFT duty assignments, scheduled to work overtime, will be guaranteed 8 hours on any non-scheduled day.
+For employees with normal schedules in excess of forty (40) hours per week they will receive postal overtime when in a pay status for more than the normal weekly scheduled hours. - 8.
+These employees will be guaranteed eight (8) hours on any nonscheduled day.